 Swollen feet can result from wearing high heels or poor-fitting shoes for too long or participating in high-impact activities such as running.
 Aging, nutritional deficiencies, pregnancy, poor blood circulation, and premenstrual syndrome can also cause the feet to swell.
 Diabetics, pregnant women, and those with heart problems are more prone to this type of edema or swelling.
 Many home remedies can help soothe and treat swollen feet, often using products you already have at home.

-Perhaps the most common and effective remedy for swollen feet is adding a dose of Epsom salts in a bucket full of water and soaking feet in it.
-The magnesium sulfate in the salt gets absorbed through the skin, thereby reducing swelling and improving circulation.
-Water containing Epsom salt can even neutralize the foot odor, too.
-All you need to do is mix half a cup of Epsom salt in a bucket full of water.
-After soaking your feet in the solution for 15 to 20 minutes, you will feel the difference!
-Just repeat this thrice a week for better results.
+Perhaps the most common and effective remedy for swollen feet is soaking feet in a bucket of warm water with Epsom salts.
+The magnesium sulfate in the salt is absorbed through the skin and reduces swelling and improves circulation.
+Water containing Epsom salts can even neutralize foot odor!
+Simply mix half a cup of Epsom salts into a bucket of warm water and soak feet for 15 to 20 minutes.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.